antonidag/myblog/content/en/posts/bicep-what-if/index.md

       sku.name:                            "Standard_LRS"
       type:                                "Microsoft.Storage/storageAccounts"
 ```
 This information makes it really easy to understand what's being deployed, changed, or ignored in the Azure environment.
 Sending this to your colleague for review would be much appreciated!

-By combining these steps, we can build a stable and rigorous deployment process and hopefully catch errors before it is too late or when it's time for release.
+By combining the steps, we can build a stable and rigorous deployment process and catch errors before it is too late.

 ## Setting up Github Action pipeline ⚙️
 Start by setting up an GitHub Environment.
 After this we need to create a Service Principal in Azure.
 This resource will then be used to make our deployments.